Insect Stings in Vancouver, WA

 Venom immunotherapy involves administering gradually increasing doses of venom, which stimulate the patient’s own immune system to reduce the risk of a future allergic reaction to the same as the general population.
 In a matter of weeks to months, people who previously lived under the constant threat of severe reactions to insect stings can return to leading normal lives.

 Ask your doctor to send a consult to an allergist-immunologist, a physician who is a specialist in the diagnosis and treatment of allergic disease.
 Based on your past history and certain tests, the allergist will determine if you are a candidate for skin testing and immunotherapy.

 Yellow jackets will nest in the ground and in walls.
-Hornets and wasps will nest in bushes, trees and on buildings.
+Hornets and wasps will nest in bushes, trees, and on buildings.
 Use extreme caution when working or playing in these areas.
 Avoid open garbage cans and exposed food at picnics.
-Also, try to reduce the amount to exposed skin when outdoors.
+Also, try to reduce the amount of exposed skin when outdoors.

 Allergists-immunologists recommend the following additional precautions to avoid insect stings:

 - Avoid wearing sandals or walking barefoot in the grass.
 Honeybees and bumblebees forage on white clover, a weed that grows in lawns throughout the country.